DJBarnes/django-adminlte2-pdq/docs/source/templates/template_tags.rst

 :param fields_to_render: List or tuple of fields to render out.
 :param labels: Whether to use labels for fields.
 Defaults to True.
 :param media: Media that needs to be used in the form.
 Defaults to None.
-:return: Context to use with template.
+:return: Context for the template.

 :Tag Type: ``inclusion``
 :Template: ``adminlte2/partials/_form.html``